Updated: Aug 12

 It is important to reiterate here that the most important thing in this lesson is for the learner to have successfully digested the written text or audio recording.
 As such, the response can even be something none linguistic, such as performing an action in response to receiving instructions.
 If I present my students with a recipe and cooking method in the input stage, then perhaps the most effective demonstration of understanding would be to respond to the materials by making the dish in question.
 If it comes out right, then we know the learner understood the text.

 Again, think about what you’d be most likely to do in real life after encountering a piece of text.
 What kind of purpose would you have for reading or listen to the text in the first place, and what kinds of response would be required to fulfil that purpose?
 Would your response be written, spoken or non-linguistic?
-Would you response by yourself or would your response be more collaborative, working with others to produce something big?
+Would you respond by yourself or would your response be more collaborative, working with others to produce something big?
 Whatever would be an appropriate response in real life, that’s what you should aim for in the classroom, because that’s what your students need to be able to do.

 Obviously, that means that the possibilities are nigh on endless.
 However, here are some basic examples to give you an idea: